 Are you a liberal arts college student planning to transfer to Columbia University?
-If yes, then you can apply for the 3-2 Combined plan.
-This program enables students to continue an engineering discipline at Columbia.
-The 3-2 Combined Plan Program is often called a “hidden gem” because not many students are familiar with this.
+If yes, you may be interested in Columbia Engineering’s Combined Plan Program.
+This pathway allows students to combine a liberal arts education with an engineering degree at Columbia.
+The 3-2 option can feel like a lesser-known route because students usually apply after enrolling at an undergraduate institution.

-Let’s take a closer look at what this program entails and who are eligible to apply for such.
+Let’s take a closer look at what this program entails and who is eligible to apply.

 3-2 Combined Plan Program: Transfer to Columbia University